Article

 5. Assuming Every Noncitizen Has an A-Number

 Not every work-authorized noncitizen has an A-Number.
-Some nonimmigrant workers (such as H-1B visa holders who have not yet had a petition filed on their behalf, or certain other categories) may have an I-94 number but no A-Number.
-In Section 1, these employees select "An alien authorized to work" and provide their I-94 Admission Number or Foreign Passport Number instead.
+Many nonimmigrant workers — H-1B, TN, L-1, O-1, and similar categories — may have an I-94 Admission Number but no A-Number.
+In Section 1, those employees select "An alien authorized to work" and provide their I-94 Admission Number or Foreign Passport Number and Country of Issuance instead.
+The A-Number field stays blank for those employees.

 Frequently Asked Questions